Best nearshore staffing companies by use case

 Best for: Enterprise-scale access to global technical talent, particularly for AI-oriented engineering work.

 Andela's current positioning centers on AI systems, AI engineering, and enterprise AI production workflows.
 The company says it has trained 200K technologists since 2014 and organizes talent into cohorts and delivery pods.
 Andela's scope is global, and its recent messaging has shifted toward enterprise AI delivery and workforce upskilling rather than traditional nearshore staffing.
+Companies evaluating what AI-enabled engineering actually looks like should note that Andela's AI focus is on delivery methodology, not on embedding AI-native engineers into your existing team.

 Pros: